GRADUM

 Implementation Overview

-Phased rollout: incident reporting from Dec 2023 (SRCs June 2024); annual from FYE Dec 2023.
+Fully effective status: incident reporting and annual disclosures are mandatory for all registrants (SRCs included since June 2024).
 Involves gap analysis, cross-functional playbooks, materiality frameworks, board reporting, and Inline XBRL prep.
 Applies to all U.S. public filers; no external certification but SEC enforcement via disclosure controls.

 Key Differences